 There is something inviting about the digital clock numbers lit-up on the kitchen range, and people are tempted as they walk through the sales models to push buttons and “kick the tires.”

 The same thing occurs with the microwave oven and the dishwasher, for example.
 If people push a button and hear a beep, or turn a knob an get the water to run…their interest is aroused and they may continue to play with the appliance.

-One problem to avoid here if the builder needing the appliance technician to replace electrical circuitry inside the sales models appliances that has become worn-out…after the builder has converted the sales models into occupied units…and the new homebuyer discovers that their appliances do not work.
+One problem to avoid here is the builder needing the appliance technician to replace electrical circuitry inside the sales model appliances that has become worn-out, after the builder has converted the sales models into occupied units and the new homebuyer discovers that their appliances do not work.

 The builder can avoid this problem by simply not plugging in the appliances in the sales models.